umd-mith/sg-data/data/intro/clean/introduction.md

-    :   The base font of 8.5-point CG Times is used to represent the text, but I also attempt to image print variations in *1818* by using such things as initial display type (e.g., Word) for the first word in each Chapter—as well as large and small Caps and even an 8-point font for portions of the letters Walton and others exchanged in the narrative.
+    :   The base font of 8.5-point CG Times is used to represent the text, but I also attempt to image print variations in *1818* by using such things as initial display type (e.g., Word) for the first word in each Chapter---as well as large and small Caps and even an 8-point font for portions of the letters Walton and others exchanged in the narrative.